 Will these sentiments last?
 I believe so, so long as I stay committed to daily practice.
 I may not be as excited later about these changes to my life as I am now, since this is all new to me, but I believe it’s worth capturing and sharing my state of mind so as to get more people meditating.
 Even if for whatever reason I stop meditating, there is so much scientific evidence backing the benefits of meditation — not to mention thousands of years of tradition — that it’s worth the risk of possibly hyping it up.

 If you’re interested in getting into meditation, I recommend reading Mindfulness in Plain English.
 It’s often recommended on AskMetaFilter for people who are depressed or anxious, and are looking for an alternative to therapy.
 I like the book because it cuts through a lot of the frills and stereotypes associated with meditation, and reduces it to a very simple exercise.

-I still meditate for 30 minutes every day, and most of the changes I blogged about have lasted.
+I still meditate for 30 minutes every day, and most of the changes have lasted.

-This is an excerpt from my latest book Dear Hannah: A Geek’s Life in Self-Improvement.
+This is an excerpt from my latest book Dear Hannah: 70 Methods I Used and Abused to Change Who I Am.

 For Philip’s 14th birthday, Hannah gave him Dale Carnegie’s How to Win Friends and Influence People, which kicked off a life-long obsession with self-improvement.
 Over 16 years, Philip wrote 82 letters to Hannah describing every book, pop psych article, and method that he used — or abused.
 Dear Hannah is either a cautionary tale about self-improvement, or it is a filter for the 10% of self-help that may actually change your life.